nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.5.
 Stop Tracking An Ingredient

 Delete an ingredient from the ingredient list based on its index in the list.
+> User are recommended to use `list` first to see which ingredients they are planning to remove.
+> However, removing a non-existed ingredient would just cause the program to show a corresponding warning.

 Format: `delete [INGREDIENT_NUMBER]`